 The district has high performers like Walnut Hills High School and Clifton Fairview German Language School where parents camp out for up to two weeks to secure a spot – but many of its neighborhood schools are fraught with problems.

-evaluation system, the Ohio Department of Education gave CPS six F's, one D and two C's in August, highlighting the need for improvement in areas like its 66 percent four-year high school graduation rate and 68 percent five-year rate.
+a new evaluation system, the Ohio Department of Education gave CPS six F's, one D and two C's in August, highlighting the need for improvement in areas like its 66 percent four-year high school graduation rate and 68 percent five-year rate.

 The nine candidates brought a broad mix of experience, including former teachers, executive leadership in the private and public sectors and many who sent their children through the CPS system.